flowagentnu/1rel-documentation/docs/modules/widgets/count.md

 # Count Widget

-The Count Widget in FlowAgent allows you to display aggregated numerical data on your dashboard, providing a quick summary of key metrics or counts of items within a particular module.
-By tapping on the widget, a subpage can be opened where details related to the count can be seen by the user.

-Navigate to **Module > Module settings > Widgets** to find and set up the Count Widget.
-Alternatively, you can access Count Widgets through the **Tab Widgets** option from a dashboard.

-To configure the Count Widget through the FlowAgent UI, follow these steps:

-- **Name**: Enter a name for the widget to identify it on the dashboard.
-- **Label**: Enter a label for the widget.
-- **Type**: Select 'Count' from the dropdown to choose the widget type.
-- **Sort**: Specify the position of the widget on the dashboard.
+The Count Widget displays a total count of items from a module, letting you quickly show key metrics or totals on your dashboard.
+Tapping the widget can open a subpage with more details.

+## When to Use
+Use the Count Widget to highlight totals, KPIs, or any count of items from a module—such as open tasks, active users, or completed jobs.

+## How It Works
-- **Size**: Set the size of the widget (between 1 and 12).
+- Configure the widget with the module ID and optional relations.
-- **Tabs**: Select the tabs where this widget should be displayed.
-- **Columns**: This setting is not relevant for the Count Widget.
-- **Query**: Provide a JSON query to filter the data that will be counted.
+- Use queries to filter which items are counted.

-You can configure the Count Widget using JSON to further customize its settings.
-Each property allows for specific customizations to ensure the count behaves and displays data in a manner that best suits user needs.

-## JSON Configuration Properties
+- Optionally use the `formel` property to calculate a value based on custom fields (e.g., percentages, differences).
+- Customize appearance with labels, icons, colors, and layout.
+- Add tap actions to open tabs or subpages.
+- Adjust size for mobile devices and select a visual variant.

-#### Full Example
+## Usage Example

 ```json
 {